Citigroup Maintains Toll Brothers (TOL) Neutral Recommendation

-As of June 1, 2023, the average one-year price target for Toll Brothers is 77.35.
-The forecasts range from a low of 57.57 to a high of $91.35.
-The average price target represents a decrease of 2.01% from its latest reported closing price of 78.94.
+As of July 5, 2023, the average one-year price target for Toll Brothers is 79.72.
+The forecasts range from a low of 57.57 to a high of $98.70.
+The average price target represents an increase of 2.65% from its latest reported closing price of 77.66.

 See our leaderboard of companies with the largest price target upside.